shawicx/scx-recipes/README.md

 ## Offline-First Design

 All data is stored locally with no network dependencies.
 The recommendation algorithm processes data locally on the user's device.

+## Developer Wiki

+For a comprehensive, developer-focused Wiki (Chinese with English technical terms when appropriate), see:
+- .qwen/project_wiki.md